Where to Retire: Income, Home, and Taxes

 Military retirement pay is fully tax exempt.

-If you have decided on the best state to retire in for your situation, be sure to update your address with the IRS.
+When you move, be sure to update your address with the IRS.
 The eFile platform will walk you through reporting your retirement income on your return and assess and taxes owed for federal and state.
 Contact us with any questions about your retirement income or other situation after you create a free eFile account for personalized Taxpert® support.

 See also: